 - 80mm PVC heatshrink tube/sleeve

-- A big bucket of sand to put out fires if it happens
+- A big bucket of sand to put out fires (just in case!)

-Step 2 – Check cells and separate the bad ones
+Step 2 – Separating the bad cells from the good

-Separate the good cells from the bads.
-When taking the cells apart, it helps when you are working in a warmer room, the adhesive is a bit less sticky.
+Separate the good cells from the bad.
+When taking the cells apart, working in a warmer room help separating them more easily because the adhesive is less sticky when warmed up.

-To determine if the cell is bad or not, I use a multimeter to check.
+Use a multimeter to determine if the cell is bad or not.

-If you know the cells next to each other are good, then you don’t need to separate them just leave them stick together.
+If the cells next to each other are good, then you don’t need to separate them, just leave them stuck together.

-I also marked them with “OK” if they are good, in case I forget :)
+I also mark the good cells with “OK” in case I forget which is which :)

-Check with a multimeter which terminals are the positive’s and negative’s, because I needed to put them together back to back like this: + to – to + to – to + to -to + to -.
+Check with a multimeter which terminals are positive and negative, remember the cells must be wired back together like this: + to – to + to – to + to – to + to –

-The I soldered the cells side to side in series: + to – to + to -.
+Then I solder the cells side to side in series: + to – to + to –

 Step 4 – Soldering wires

-When soldering on batteries terminals, you need to be extremely quick and use lower soldering temperature.
-Batteries don’t like high heat and it might cause fire if you are not careful.
+When soldering on batteries terminals, you need to be extremely quick, and use lower temperature for soldering.
+Don’t overheat the battery, otherwise it might cause a fire if you are not careful.

-- Then the balancing leads, following the wiring schematics diagram above.
-Starting with ground: first black balance lead connects to the ground of 4th cell.
+- Then the balancing lead following the wiring schematics diagram above.
+Starting with negative wire: first black balance lead connects to the negative of the 4th cell.
 (Pic 2)

 - 2nd black lead goes to – of the 3rd cell, or the + of the 4th cell (Pic 3)